danwing/cidfi/draft-wing-cidfi.md

 When the topology changes the client will transmit from a new IP address -- such as switching to a backup WAN connection, or such as switching from Wi-Fi to 5G.
-If using QUIC, the server will consider this as a connection migration ({{Section 9 of QUIC}}) and will issue a PATH_CHALLENGE.
+The server will consider this as a connection migration ({{Section 9 of QUIC}}) and will issue a PATH_CHALLENGE.
 If the client is aware of the topology change (such as attaching to a different network), the client would also change its